-While it may seem like a good idea to have water nearby when you’re dealing with fire, you need to be cautious when there are open flames around your vinyl pool liner.
+While it may seem like a good idea to have water nearby when dealing with fire, you need to be cautious when there are open flames around your vinyl pool liner.
 The heat can cause melting, burns, and scorch marks if they accidentally get too close to your liner.

 - Avoid smoking, grilling, candles, tiki torches, and campfires near the pool, especially if it’s windy outside.
 The wind can easily blow hot ash and sparks into the water and cause damage to the liner.

 - Make sure all flames are fully out before leaving the pool/patio area.